-    As well as invitations to perform at prestigious UK venues, the Historical Performance Faculty regularly tours overseas.
-Previous destinations have included Bolivia, Washington DC, New York, Rome, Venice, Frascati and Bologna.
+As well as invitations to perform at prestigious UK venues, the Historical Performance Faculty regularly tours overseas, providing opportunities to perform in world-renowned venues and to experience global music.
+Previous destinations have included Italy, Salzburg, Bolivia, Washington DC, New York, Rome, Venice, Frascati and Bologna.

-Our students have performed with the Salzburg Mozarteum in the Leipzig Thomaskirche on Good Friday and taken part in video conference sessions with the Eastman School New York, Sydney Conservatorium, Danish Academy of Music and Hong Kong Academy.
+Our students have performed with the Salzburg Mozarteum in the Leipzig Thomaskirche on Good Friday and taken part in video conference masterclass sessions with the Eastman School New York, Sydney Conservatorium of Music, Royal Danish Academy of Music and Hong Kong Academy for Performing Arts.